 Many dogs associate our movement with departures.
 When we head to the garage, the car or the front door, our dogs may follow along to monitor the situation, seemingly checking to reassure themselves that we’re not leaving or that, if we are, they’ll be going, too.

 Frequently, dogs who are unable to cope with being left alone can’t bear to have us out of their sight.
 If we leave, they experience a form of panic.
 Because they’re unable to tolerate being alone, they follow us to be in our constant company and to avoid any separation at all.

+If there is ever a reason why a dog would follow you to the bathroom, it’s boredom.
 Following us gives them something to do.
 So many dogs are looking for stimulation of any sort — games, food puzzles, walks, training … more of anything that fills their days with joy.
 Perhaps it’s more interesting to accompany us than just to lie there and watch us.
 Or maybe they’re just curious.

 Reinforcement drives behavior, and good things have happened when they’ve followed us in the past — a play session, an outing, a training session or maybe just some petting.
 If the relationship is a good one, our dogs associate being around us with feeling happy.
 Many dogs follow their humans because experience has taught them good things happen when they do.

 Here’s how you can train your dog to be calm at home alone, instead of sad-singing “All By Myself” on karaoke until you come back through the door.